jpbgomes/jpbgomes/README.md

 Hello!
 I'm a **passionate software developer** from Portugal, driven by the mission to turn **real-world challenges** into **innovative solutions** through code.
 My goal is to **create impactful software** that contributes to a more efficient, connected, and privacy-conscious world.

-I take a privacy very serious, so if you share the same concern, feel free to access my work securely via my **ONION link** or explore my portfolio directly on the web.
+I take privacy very seriously, so if you share the same concerns, feel free to access my work securely via my **ONION link** or explore my portfolio directly on the web.
 I regularly update my repositories with projects focused on **privacy, open-source contributions**, and **global impact**.

 🔗 **Website:** [jpbgomes.com](https://jpbgomes.com/)
 🌐 **ONION:** [Secure Access](http://jpbgomesljuyfhrkmczv7zg722yvo6a4q43rbedrgdvpsedy434da7yd.onion/)